London Ringways: Ringways, 1960s

 The plan was hugely ambitious, and almost immediately attracted opposition from several directions.
 Ringway 1 was designed to be an eight-lane elevated motorway running through the middle of many town centres such as Camden Town, Brixton and Dalston.
 A principal problem was the route of Ringway 2 in south London, given that the South Circular Road was largely an unimproved series of urban streets and there were fewer railway lines to follow.
 Parts would be built with four lanes in each direction, and in some cases there was no other plan than to destroy whatever urban streets were in the way of the new road.
 At Blackheath, the road would have run in a deep-bored tunnel to avoid any impact on the local area, at an estimated cost of £38 million.
 However, until around 1967, the opposition was more towards specific proposals instead of the concept of Ringways generally.

-The report Motorways in London, published in 1969 by the architect/planner Lord Esher and Michael Thomson, a transport economist at the London School of Economics, calculated that costs had been enormously underestimated and would show marginal economic returns.
+The 1969 report Motorways in London, by the architect/planner Lord Esher and Michael Thomson, a transport economist at the London School of Economics, calculated that costs had been enormously underestimated and would show marginal economic returns.
 They predicted large quantities of additional traffic that would be generated purely as a result of the new roads.
 Access to the new roads would soon be overwhelmed even before the rings and radial roads were near capacity, while about 1 million Londoners would find their lives blighted by living within 200 yards of a motorway.

 Reports suggested between 15,000 and 80,000 Londoners would lose their homes as a result of the Ringways.
 The Treasury and the Ministry of Transport both came out against the scheme, primarily because of worries over the cost.
 The Chancellor of the Exchequer Roy Jenkins said he could not prevent the GLC from proposing the schemes, but assumed that the government could ultimately prevent them from being implemented.